-Newton has been operating under the Seamless Summer Option (SSO) during the pandemic, which is a USDA program that allows for universally-free meals that can be provided in grab-and-go packaging and can be eaten in locations outside of the cafeteria.
-However, the Seamless Summer Option program will expire as of 6/30/22.
-For the 2022-2023 school year, Newton will return to operating under the more structured National School Lunch Program (NSLP) – including paid meals for students who are not eligible for free or reduced-price meals.
+Newton had been operating under the Seamless Summer Option (SSO) during the pandemic, which is a USDA program that allowed for universally-free meals that could be provided in grab-and-go packaging and could be eaten in locations outside of the cafeteria.
+However, the Seamless Summer Option program expired as of 6/30/22.
+For the 2022-2023 school year, Newton will return to operating under the more structured National School Lunch Program (NSLP).

 Although Massachusetts is extending universally-free meals for the 2022-23 school year - for first meals only, all students will need to have their meal counted, meals will need to be served and eaten in the cafeteria, and there is no provision for grab-and-go meals.

 On 7/28, Massachusetts confirmed additional funding at the state level to extend universally-free meals for students for the 22-23 school year.
 However, regardless of this additional state-specific funding, Newton is required to charge for any second meals or a la carte items purchased by students.

 The School Committee voted pricing for paid meals at their 6/21 meeting.
 Second meals at the elementary schools will be $5.25 and $5.50 at the middle and high schools.

 You can view the recommendation here: Paid Lunch Pricing Recommendation Presentation.

 Students who have been Directly Certified as free or reduced-price eligible on or before August 31, 2022 will qualify for Summer 2022 P-EBT.
 Newton provides the eligiblity information to the Department of Transitional Assistance (DTA), but DTA coordinates all P-EBT programs and funds.